zelanko/sql-docs.zh-tw/docs/t-sql/language-elements/all-transact-sql.md

    )
 PRINT 'All items for this order can be manufactured in specified number of days or less.'
 ELSE
-PRINT 'Some items for this order can't be manufactured in specified number of days or less.' ;
+PRINT 'Some items for this order can''t be manufactured in specified number of days or less.' ;

 ```